Sunday, March 22, 2026

 Bang Bang Terrorist!

-For well over 15 years, we have confused the on and off terror attacks within Pakistan for some sort of alien conspiracy arising from the tombstones of some ancient Mayan civilization.
+For well over 15 years, we have confused the on-and-off terror attacks within Pakistan for some sort of alien conspiracy arising from the tombstones of ancient Mayan civilization.

-Fog is ever thicker now.
-In the blur of various commentaries about our local security vows, we jump to conclusion with lightening speed.
+The fog is even thicker now.
+We jump to conclusions with lightning speed in the blur of various commentaries about our local security vows.

 This can be religious extremism.